muratk5n/thirdwave/en/README.md

 The median home price itself is nearly half a million dollars BTW..
 For four walls and a roof..
-There are amneties in it too sure, but almost *half a million dollars worth*?
+There are amneties in it too sure, but nearly *half a million dollars worth*?

 ---